EvyGithub/Python-Keyboard-Painter/README.md

 # Python Keyboard Painter
-Click [here](https://docs.google.com/document/d/1morGD1EeiAVcL8k_CFu4lBFH8nyiWt9dDluY6damg4Q/edit?usp=sharing) for the controls and info.
+Click [here](https://github.com/EvyGithub/Python-Keyboard-Painter/wiki) for the controls and info.
+(It takes you to the wiki.)
+(Yes I made one.)

 Doesn't matter if you download all of it or just the `.py` file.